 We’ve created a simple form using a card component.
 As we mentioned in our previous articles, the best way to place content on a page is to use a card for it.
 We've placed a heading (H5) in the card’s header, added the text and the input components.
 We've also added two buttons in the footer, enabled the padding control, and added some paddings between the components to make our form more visually appealing.

 We've decided not to use padding control at all.
 In the result, our simple form looks very compressed.

-The use of shortcuts allows working much faster and feeling comfortable at the same time.
+The use of shortcuts allows for working much faster and feeling comfortable at the same time.

-There are many low-code solutions that fasten the web app development process.
+There are a lot of low-code app development software that fastens web application building.
 Nowadays, we have no need to create a sign up form, or an admin panel from scratch.
-However, not all of us use UI prototyping tools to the full when building apps, and that is why we've prepared this article for you. :)
+However, not all of us use UI prototyping tools to the full when building apps, and that is why we've prepared this article for you.

-Hopefully, the UI design tips and tricks we've told you about will help you create an appealing and intuitive app interface.
+Hopefully, the UI design tips and tricks we've shared with you will help you build an appealing and intuitive UI interface.
 We'll continue sharing our expertise regularly, so do not forget to subscribe to learn about all the ins and outs of UI Bakery.